grawity/tpm_futurepcr/README.md

 This script will understand the event log in both SHA1-only (TPM 1.2) and Crypto-Agile (TPM 2.0, Linux kernel 5.3+) formats.
 However, the current version only works with and outputs SHA-1 PCRs.
 In the future, support for selecting multiple digest algorithms will be added.

+### Warning

+Neither systemd-boot nor EFISTUB currently measure the initramfs images.
+It is not safe to rely on PCR[4] _unless_ you are using a combined kernel+initramfs file (such as the one produced by mksignkernels), or you are using a bootloader which measures the initramfs separately.

 ### Installation

 `python setup.py install`